Who should apply to speak at the workshop?

 How will talks be recorded and presented?

 Once approved by the Program Committee, talks are expected to be delivered as a combination of a slideset (in HTML or PDF) and a recorded audio or video of the speaker (without screen recording of the slides) before 15 October 2021.

 These two elements will then be synchronized and combined to allow Workshop participants to watch presentations at their own pace - see an example of this synchronized presentation viewer for a previous W3C event.

 You can find W3C guidance on tools and tips to record yourself.
 As an alternative, the Program Committee will offer to record speakers over a teleconferencing system (e.g. Zoom) both to help with technical matters and to provide an audience to the speaker, since we recognize that speaking alone in front of a camera is not necessarily an easy exercise.

 W3C will provide transcripts and captions for all the selected presentations and will ask speakers' help in reviewing these for accuracy.
-A list of technica terms used inthe presentation will greatly aid accurate captioning.

 What other commitments are expected from me if I give a talk?

 A few weeks after all the pre-recorded talks have been published on the W3C site, the Program Committee will set up a series of teleconferences where each of the workshop topics will get discussed, as informed by the submitted presentations.

 Speakers are expected to the best of their availability to be on the call(s) where the topic of their presentation is being discussed, to answer and raise questions with other workshop participants.